Lörrach Tri-Country Museum

 The focus is on the trinational history and art of southern Baden.
 These include important public collections of Max Laeuger's ceramics, works by Johann Peter Hebel and exhibits on the Baden Revolution of 1848/49.

-How to get there ab Basel: With the S-6 towards Zell im Wiesental to stop "Lörrach Museum / castle courtyard.
+How to reach it ab Basel: With the S-6 towards Zell im Wiesental to stop "Lörrach Museum / castle courtyard.
 Two minutes walk from the stop (follow signs to the castle courtyard).

 Images courtesy of Axel Hupfer and Martin Schulte-Kellinghaus